antonfirsov/docs/2015/04-build/dnx.md

 .NET Execution Environment (DNX)
 ================================

-The [.NET Execution Environment (DNX)](https://github.com/aspnet/dnx) is a new development and execution environment across multiple platforms (Windows, OS X, Linux, ...), multiple CPUs (x86, x64, ...) and across different .NET flavors (.NET Framework, .NET Core and Mono).
-It provides a consistent experience across that breadth of options, making your job significantly easier.
+The [.NET Execution Environment (DNX)](https://github.com/aspnet/dnx) is a new .NET SDK that provides a consistent development and execution environment across multiple platforms (Windows, OS X, Linux, ...), multiple CPUs (x86, x64, ...) and across different .NET flavors (.NET Framework, .NET Core and Mono).
+It enables you to build a single app that can work across that breadth of options and is also easy to build with either text editors or full IDEs.

 DNX provides the following benefits:

-- Straightforward acquisition and management of DNX versions.
+- Create single application that can work on multiple operating without cross compiling (Windows, Mac, Linux)
+- Create applications that can run from source without a build step enabling development with just simple text editors (Sublime, Emacs, VIM, Visual Studio Code).
-- Compile and launch apps from source or as NuGet packages.
+- Enables debugging from source for referenced NuGet packages.
-- Simple and effective dependency management and acquisition.
-- Support for multiple .NET runtimes, OSes and CPUs.
+- Straightforward acquisition of .NET runtimes (e.g. .NET Core).
+- Manage multiple .NET runtimes on a single machine both globally or app centric including security updates.
 - Supports ASP.NET 5 and .NET Core console app workloads.
-- Enables debugging from source for referenced packages.

 DNX is a general .NET Core concept and facility.
 It's the easiest way to acquire and use the new open source and cross-platform version of .NET.
 It started life in the ASP.NET 5 project and has gone through several renames over the past few months (was called 'KRE' before), but that's purely historical.

+Note: DNX is not the only SDK for .NET Core. .NET Native, for example, is another one.

 DNX Tools and Concepts
 ----------------------